airbnb tax

 In recent years, platforms like Airbnb, Stayz, and other short-term rental sites have revolutionised the way Australians earn extra income from their properties.
 While these platforms offer attractive financial prospects, it is crucial to grasp the tax consequences of renting out your property through them.

-Understanding the tax implications can help ensure compliance with regulations and potentially avoid unexpected liabilities.
+Understanding the short term rental tax implications will help you to ensure compliance with regulations and potentially avoid unexpected liabilities.
 Here’s a few things you’ll need to consider:

 1. Declaring Your Rental Income